Legionella - Sources & Risks | If you have water in your building, you have a risk.

 Operations Manager, Indoor Environmental Quality

 Adam Crawford is the Operations Manager with the Mississauga and Toronto Indoor Environmental Quality (IEQ) Group at Pinchin Ltd. Adam provides supervision, training, coordination and quality control for all employees in the Mississauga and Toronto IEQ Group.
-Adam is a key account manager for several clients.
-Adam is also the National leader for Legionella consulting.
+Adam is a key account manager for several clients and is also the National leader for Legionella consulting.
+Adam obtained a Bachelor of Science (Honours) in Environmental Biology from the University of Guelph in 2002 and a Diploma in Occupational Health and Safety from McMaster University in 2009.
+Adam also obtained the Certified Industrial Hygienist (CIH) designation in 2013 from the American Board of Industrial Hygiene (ABIH).
+Adam has over 16 years of consulting experience, 14 of which has been focused on indoor environmental quality.

 We currently do not have dates scheduled for this seminar – for information on this and other upcoming seminars please sign up for our what’s new emails.